ryanseys/server-client-ipc/README.md

 ==============

 Start Part B server:              $ make sb
+  You will now have a server connected to message queue with key 42.
 Start Part B client alongside:    $ make cb

 Type text into the keyboard in the client.
 Then press enter when done typing.